contentful/contentful-space-sync/README.md

   --management-insecure           If the Management API should use http instead of the default https.
                                   [boolean]

+  --proxy-host                    hostname of the proxy server. [string]

+  --proxy-port                    port of the proxy server. [string]

   --config                        Configuration file with required values